SaxxonPike/rhythm-game-formats/ddr/ssq.md

 7         Player 2 Right
 ```

+#### Decoding shock arrows

-**Note:** As of DDR X, shock arrows are part of the format, and are indicated
+As of DDR X, shock arrows are part of the format, and are indicated
 by having all bits set (a value of 0xFF).

+#### Decoding freeze arrows

 On DDR MAX and later mixes, it is possible to encounter data where the step
 data has no bits set (0x00).
-This indicates a freeze arrow.
-Freeze arrow data
+This indicates a special kind of arrow, such as
-is present after all the normal data.
-For example: a chunk with 300 steps would
+a freeze.
+This special arrow data is present after all the normal data.

-consist of 300 time offsets, 300 steps, and the freeze step data would come
-afterward, if any.
-You can easily determine the number of freeze steps by using
-this formula:
+The start of this data is dword-aligned after the end of all the normal
+step data above.

+Each time a value of `0x00` is encountered in the step data, it corresponds
+to a two-byte structure in the tacked-on extra data:

 ```
-StepCount = Parameter3;
-FreezeStepCount = ChunkLength - 0x0C - (StepCount * 5)
+Offset(h) Type      Length    Descrption
++00       byte      1         panels for the extra data +01       byte      1         type of the extra data
 ```

-The freeze data indicates which arrows are to start the freeze, and should be
-read one by one as zero-bytes are encountered in the regular step data.
+For freezes, the type should be `0x01`, and the panel data represents which
+panels are to be interpreted as starting a freeze.

 ### Type 04: background change script